-Adding mass is not as simple as training and bulking up.
+Adding mass is not as simple as training and bulking up to build muscle.
 There is much more to it.
 Some say that adding mass is 30% training and 70% nutrition.
 It could honestly even be higher than that in favor of nutrition.
 What you eat, and when you eat, becomes absolutely crucial when you are trying to add lean muscle mass.
 Here are a few golden rules that I like to live by when trying to add mass.

 Eat Properly and Eat Often

 This one goes without saying.
 You will need to train if you want to see results.
 Performing compound movements which work several muscle groups will aid in making your workouts more efficient.
+If you want to read about the deadlift, read our post on how to deadlift.
 If you are performing isolation exercises, do them last once your muscles are already partially fatigued from the compound exercises.

 You want to also keep your workouts to 30 sets or fewer in order to prevent excessive fatigue and overtraining your muscles, which will prevent muscle growth.